 When the trouble condition is restored, the panel can send a TLM Restoral reporting code.
 Any events which occur while the telephone line is down will also be communicated.

-If the LINKS2X50 is being used, the panel can be programmed to report a TLM Trouble Reporting Code.
+If a GSM1000, or LINKS2X50 is being used, the panel can be programmed to report a TLM Trouble Reporting Code.